 of cancer treatment can be overwhelming for any family.

 Although you might feel like it at times, you're not alone.
-To find support for yourself or
+To find support for yourself or your child,

-Many resources are available that can help you get through this difficult time.
+are available that can help you get through this difficult time.